kannans89/RustRepo/28_SmartPointers/28_SmartPointers.md

 x==*y is true
 ```

-### Illustraion : Drop Trait
+### Illustration : Drop Trait

 The Drop trait has `drop` method .
 This method will be called when a structure which implemented this trait goes out of scope .In some languages, the programmer must call code to free memory or resources every time they finish using an instance of a smart pointer.
-In Rust, you can achieve automatic memory de allocation using Drop trait.
+In Rust, you can achieve automatic memory deallocation using Drop trait.

 ```rust